adi1090x/termite-style/README.md

 ### FYI

-- This note is for people with *weak heart*, the setup file will need the **sudo** permission, because this program puts file inside the *"/usr/share"* directory.
+- This note is for people with *weak heart*, the setup file will need the **sudo** permission, because this program puts colors and fonts files inside the *"/usr/share"* directory.
 So, before asking me "why dafuq this need sudo?"... **Read The FUCKIN CODE.**
 - That's All Guys...
 Have Fun, Enjoy.